zeineb111/Linguistic-cues-for-Textual-classification/index.md

 probability of classifying the sentence as true is:  0.0012544087 :cry:

 **So !**
-As we can see, this model didn't fall into our trap and was able to detect that the sentence is Fake with high probability.
+As we can see, given that this model does not rely on individual words but rather the entire structure of the sentence/text, it managed to actually bypass the bias that the MLP was unable to.
----conclude about the effect of embeddings

 ## Conclusion
-As we saw through our project, the features that the authors used to detect betrayal in the diplomacy game generalize pretty well to a completely different dataset which is the Fake and True news.
-We also ran two different models, an MLP model and a RNN model on the texts of our second dataset and got good results.
-However, these trained models do not generalize well when they will be tested on other sets of news like for example news from the middle East.
+As we saw throughout our project, the features that the authors used to detect betrayal in the diplomacy game is pretty generenic, in a sense that it generalizes pretty well to  completely different yet analgous NLP classification problems (for example the Fake and True news dataset).
+We also ran two different models, an MLP model and a RNN model on the texts of our second dataset and got pretty good results.
+However, these trained models do not generalize well when they will be tested on other sets of news like for example news from the Asian news.
 This is due to the fact that these models learned word specific features from the training sets and those features do not work well with new different sets.
-However, the features that the author use generalize better because they are not specific to some type of datasets, and our project is a proof of this fact.
+Although not as efficient, the features that the author used generalize better because they are not specific to some type of datasets, but rather specific to a communication intention (lying, betraying, spreading rumors) and how us as humans have a tendency to react when we are confronted or we doing these actions.
+And thus is on a hugher level of abstraction.

 # Authors